 I reduced token usage for my app by 80%

 So I built this thing called Ask Mandi which basically let's you ask questions about mandi (Indian agricultural market) prices in plain English and get answers back.
 Super simple concept.
-Users ask stuff like "where can i find some potatoes in mumbai?" and it figures out the SQL, queries the dataset, gives them an answer.
+Users ask stuff like "where can i find some potatoes in mumbai?" and it figures out the SQL, queries the database, gives them an answer.

 That's when I realised...I fucked up!